jhpyle/mTCP/README.md

 wider or taller than the graphics mode supports, then it will not display.

-For best results, telnet to a Linux machine and use the included [show] script on Linux to send Sixel escape sequences back to your Telnet client.
+For best results, Telnet to a Linux machine and use the included [show] script to convert an image file to [Sixel] escape sequences.
 This script calls the [`img2sixel`] command with the appropriate parameters for resizing images and converting colors.

 Without any parameters, [show] will display an image in 256 colors.

     show my_image.png

-With the `--me` parameter, [show] will take a picture with `/dev/video0` and then display it:

-    show --me

 If you have the [Hercules Graphics Card], use the `--hercules` switch: